 Registration FAQs

-All current students enrolled at Pitt Law are strongly encouraged to thoroughly review the Frequently Asked Questions (FAQ) section.
-This resource is crucial for staying updated on important information related to the registration process and services.
+Students enrolled at Pitt Law are strongly encouraged to thoroughly review the Frequently Asked Questions section.
+This resource is crucial for staying up to date on important information about the registration process and services.

 Registering for Classes